 Achievement, test scores, grades and teacher recommendations determine eligibility for Honors Level Courses.
-These courses are available in English 1, English 2, English 3, English 4, Geometry, Algebra 2, Math Analysis, Biology, Chemistry, Physics, World Studies, Modern World Studies, US History, Government, Spanish 2, Spanish 3, Spanish 4, Spanish 5, Italian 3, and Italian 4.
+These courses are available in English 1, English 2, English 3, English 4, Geometry, Algebra 2, Trig/PreCalculus, Biology, Chemistry, Physics, World Studies, Modern World Studies, US History, Government, Spanish 2, Spanish 3, Spanish 4, Italian 3, and Italian 4.

 AP courses are college level courses taught according to the recognized Advanced Placement program curriculum.
 All students taking AP courses are required to take the AP exam.
 There is an additional fee for this test.

-The Scholars Program will combine accelerated academics with cultural enrichment and leadership development.
+The Scholars Program combines accelerated academics with cultural enrichment and leadership development.

-Incoming freshman students' performances on the school’s entrance examination, as well as their academic record, qualify them for placement in the program.
-Students accepted as St. Thomas Aquinas Scholars will undertake a challenging honors curriculum, leading to Advanced Placement courses, beginning in their sophomore year at Trinity Catholic.
-Students in the Program will have the opportunity to enroll in up to ten AP courses, as well as additional on-line courses, throughout their high school experience/career.
+Incoming freshman students' performances on the school’s entrance examination, as well as their academic record, qualify them for invitation into the program.
+Students accepted into the Scholars Program are expected to undertake a challenging honors curriculum, eventually leading to Advanced Placement courses, some of which begin in their sophomore year at Trinity Catholic.
+Students in the Scholars Program may have the opportunity to enroll in up to ten AP courses throughout their high school experience/career.
 This will give students the chance to earn college credits while in high school and will serve as excellent preparation for undergraduate academic work.
 Also, students must constantly maintain a high GPA and good academic and school standards in order to remain in the program.

-To review our complete Program of Studies guide, please click here.
+For our complete Program of Studies, please click here.